martinbjeldbak/self-hosted/README.md

 1. Run `ansible-playbook playbook.yml --inventory hosts.yml`
 1. Sit back and wait until you have a fully configured PiHole running in about 5-10 minutes

-You may need to make some changes in [`hosts.yml`](/hosts.yml) to match the static IP of your Raspberry Pi
+You may need to make some changes in [`hosts.yml`](/hosts.yml) to match the static IP of your Raspberry Pi.

+Once booted, manually configure

+* Jackett, adding private trackers
+* Sonarr
+* Radarr

 ## On the list to do